Irys-xyz/arweave/README.md

 **Modifying a transaction object after signing it will invalidate the signature,** causing it to be rejected by the network if submitted in that state.
 Transaction prices are based on the size of the data field, so modifying the data field after a transaction has been created isn't recommended as you'll need to manually update the price.

-The transaction Id is a hash of the transaction signature, so a transaction Id can't be known until its contents are finalized and it has been signed.
+The transaction ID is a hash of the transaction signature, so a transaction ID can't be known until its contents are finalized and it has been signed.

 #### Creating a data transaction